Explore YugabyteDB

 Connect to your clusters

-You can run Explore exercises in YugabyteDB Managed using the Cloud Shell:
+You can run Explore exercises in YugabyteDB Aeon using the Cloud Shell:

-1. In YugabyteDB Managed, on the Clusters page, select your cluster.
+1. In YugabyteDB Aeon, on the Clusters page, select your cluster.

 2. Click Connect.